1. Blog

 If you used this skill a while ago, you may find your memories a little hazy.

-To assist you in your interview prep, we have devised a list of 100+ of the most common examples of computer skills and included links of where you might be able to brush up on your knowledge.
+To assist you in your interview prep, we have devised a list of 100+ of the most common examples of computer skills and included links to where you might be able to brush up on your knowledge.
 If you feel that a certain skill may be central to the application, it is well worth doing some research – on these websites and others.

 Basic Computer Skills